ITensor/website/docs/cppv3/formulas/mps_onesite_op.md

 operation and this formula shows you how to do it in ITensor.

-Say we have an operator @@G^{s'_3}_{s_3}@@ which which acts non-trivially on site 3 of our MPS as in the following diagram:
+Say we have an operator @@G^{s'_3}_{s_3}@@ which which acts non-trivially on site 3 of our MPS `psi` as in the following diagram:

 <img class="diagram" width="60%" src="docs/VERSION/formulas/operator_app_mps.png"/>

-To carry out this operation, contract the operator G with the MPS tensor for sites 3 removing the prime from the @@s'_3@@ index afterward:
+To carry out this operation, contract the operator G with the MPS tensor for site 3, removing the prime from the @@s'_3@@ index afterward:

 <img class="diagram" width="60%" src="docs/VERSION/formulas/operator_contract.png"/>